 Previously, scientists thought that monk seals and elephant seals entered the Pacific through gaps between North and South America, while Antarctic seals may have traveled along Africa’s west coast.
 However, recent studies suggest that all three groups actually evolved in the Southern Hemisphere and later spread to their current locations.

 Earless seals inhabit oceans across both hemispheres.
-While most species thrive in polar, subpolar, and temperate regions, monk seals (tribe Monachini) are an exception, as they are restricted to tropical waters.
+While most species thrive in polar, subpolar, and temperate regions, only the Hawaiian monk seal occupies tropical waters.

 These seals adapt to diverse habitats, including ice sheets, open waters, coastlines, and estuaries.
 The Baikal seal, found in Lake Baikal, Siberia, is the only species that exclusively inhabits freshwater environments.